 The UK Forestry Standard

-The UK Forestry Standard (UKFS) of 2011 is the reference standard for sustainable forestry in the UK.
+The UK Forestry Standard (UKFS) (4th Edition 2017) is the reference standard for sustainable forestry in the UK.

-In England the Forestry Commission is the main body for implementing the UKFS.
-It'll assess forestry proposals against the standard before giving approval, and also carry out checks to ensure it is being complied with.
+In England the Forestry Commission is the main body for implementation of the UKFS compliant forestry activity.
+It will assess forestry proposals for woodland creation and/or tree felling against the standard before giving approval, and will also carry out checks to ensure it is being complied with.